 Recipes to Introduce Peanut to Your Baby

-In this article, we’ll provide recipes and DIY options for introducing peanut early and consistently, to follow the new guidelines on food allergy prevention.
+In this article, we’ll provide recipes and DIY options for introducing peanut early and consistently, to follow the new guidelines on food allergen introduction.

-Thanks to recent landmark studies and new medical guidelines, we now know that introducing babies to common allergy-causing foods (like peanut) early and often reduces their risk of developing allergies to these foods.
+Thanks to recent landmark studies and new medical guidelines, we now know that introducing babies to common allergy-causing foods (like peanut) early is safe.

 The LEAP study shows that:

 The AAP, NIH, AAAAI and other leading medical organizations around the world have based their new guidelines for introducing peanut on the LEAP study.

 These recipes are some options for introducing peanut early and consistently, to follow the guidelines.

 Before using these recipes to introduce peanut to your baby (or sustain their exposure to peanut), remember:

 - Never give your baby whole peanuts, peanut butter directly from a spoon, or any chunky peanut butter.
 These are choking hazards.